olli991/mib-std2-pq-zr-toolbox/README.md

 2. Make eMMC dump from the unit into raw format for example with USB Image Tool
 3. Convert backup image to VMDK format `qemu-img convert -f raw backup.img -O vmdk backup.vmdk`, add it to Neutrino 6.5 Virtual Machine and start it
 4. Insert the Toolbox USB flash drive to any USB port of PC/laptop and allow to connect to VM
 5. Inside VM, open Utilities->Terminal and enter `mount` to see where USB drive with Toolbox is mounted.
-Normally it will be /fs/usb0.
+Normally it will be /fs/usb0 or /fs/hd10-dos-1.
-6. Run `ksh /fs/usb0/install.sh`
+6. Run `ksh /fs/usb0/install.sh` or `ksh /fs/hd10-dos-1/install.sh`
 7. Turn off VM and convert VMDK back to raw `qemu-img convert -f vmdk backup.vmdk -O raw new_backup.img`
 8. Flash new_backup.img back into eMMC chip, assemble back the unit, Open Green Engineering Menu and have fun 🙂
 NOTE: If you do not want to use USB drive but have sshd running inside of the VM and have WinSCP access, just copy `MIBSTD2-Toolbox-vX.X.X.zip` content to into `/tmp` folder inside VM.
 And run install.sh.